grant-park/grant-park.github.io/_posts/2018-10-06-state-of-mutation-testing-on-android.markdown

 Unfortunately, mutation testing is not in high demand for Android development.
 There is a [popular mutation testing library called PIT](http://pitest.org/) which happens to have a great Gradle plugin -- but because of how different Google's Java environment is from the "standard", it is not easy to port over to Android.
 There is an [experimental fork](https://github.com/koral--/gradle-pitest-plugin) of the Gradle plugin by @koral--, which works for basic tests using [Roboelectric](http://robolectric.org/), but it is not yet up to speed for enterprise testing.
 I also hear rumors of certain large companies having their own internal tools for mutation testing on Android but are too stingy to share such a power with the rest of the world.

 The only solution I can think of to address the limitations for Android, is to decouple all environmental implementations from business logic.
-That is, ensure that all code to be tested can be compiled without the ADK.
-This strategy has saved my ass many times when I couldn't figure out how to mock things like Android's `Handler` or `Bundles`.
-My team, for this very reason of environment independent code, has been avoiding the use of Roboelectric like the plague.
-Ironically, there are a number of components in our project that do not have tests because it would be a pain to mock the environmental requirements -- so tech debt's a thing.
+That is, ensure that all code to be tested can be compiled without the ADK -- essentially just sticking to POJO code.
+My team does a good job of this for the most part and tries maintain the status quo for the reason above.
+Ironically, there are a small number of components in our project that do not have tests because it would be a pain to mock the environmental requirements -- so tech debt's a thing.